rgcca-factory/RGCCA/README.md

 - The **design matrix** $\mathbf C$ is a symmetric $J \times J$ matrix of nonnegative elements describing the network of connections between blocks the user wants to take into account.
 Usually, $c_{jk} = 1$ for two connected blocks and 0 otherwise.

 - The $\tau_j$ are called **shrinkage parameters** or **regularization parameters** ranging from 0 to 1. $\tau_j$ enables interpolate smoothly between maximizing the covariance and maximizing the correlation.
 Setting the $\tau_j$ to 0 will force the block components to unit variance ($\text{var}(\mathbf X_j \mathbf a_j) = 1$).
 In this case, the covariance criterion boils down to the correlation.
 The correlation criterion is better in explaining the correlated structure across datasets, thus discarding the variance within each individual dataset.
 Setting $\tau_j$ to 1 will normalize the block weight vectors ($\Vert \mathbf a_j \Vert = 1$), which applies the covariance criterion.
 A value between 0 and 1 will lead to a compromise between the two first options and correspond to the following constraint $(1 − \tau_j)  \text{var}(\mathbf X_j \mathbf a_j) + \tau_j \Vert \mathbf a_j \Vert^2 = 1$.
 In the RGCCA package, for each block, the determination of the shrinkage parameter can be made fully automatic by using the analytical formula proposed by (Schäfer and Strimmer 2005 [6]), by permutation or K fold cross-validation.
-Morever, we can define the choice of the shrinkage parameters by providing interpretations on the properties of the resulting block components:
+Moreover, we can define the choice of the shrinkage parameters by providing interpretations on the properties of the resulting block components:

     - $\tau_j = 1$ yields the maximization of a covariance-based criterion.
 It is recommended when the user wants a stable component (large variance) while simultaneously taking into account the correlations between blocks.
 The user must, however, be aware that variance dominates over correlation.